sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 ❯ sudo crictl --runtime-endpoint=unix:///var/run/containerd/containerd.sock logs 10432b81d7c61
 ```

-There are a few ways to figure out why the node isn’t ready yet.
+There are a few ways to figure out why the node is not ready yet.
 Usually I would check the
 `kubelet` logs first:

 ```bash